vi/websocat/doc/functions.md

 * separator (`Option<u8>`) - Use this byte as a separator.
 Defaults to 10 (\n).
 * separator_n (`Option<usize>`) - Use this number of repetitions of the specified byte to consider it as a separator.
 Defaults to 1.
 * substitute (`Option<u8>`) - When framing messages, look for byte sequences within the message that may alias with the separator and substitute last byte of such pseudo-separators with this byte value.
 If active, leading and trailing separator bytes are also removed from the datagrams
+* inline (`bool`) - When framing messages, preserve separators as a part of the content at the end of each message.

 ## listen_registry_datagrams